-PDSA, the UK's leading veterinary charity offer some handy summer tips to keep your animals safe in hot summer days.
+PDSA, the UK's leading veterinary charity, offers some handy summer tips to keep your animals safe in hot summer days.

 Keeping pets cool in hot weather

-PDSA Senior Vet, Elaine Pendlebury, said: "Pet owners need to be aware of the harm that hot weather can cause to pets.
-Their smaller body size makes them particularly susceptible to heatstroke and can't tell us when they're too hot in their fur coats.
+PDSA Senior Vet, Elaine Pendlebury, said: Hot weather can cause problems for pets.
+Their smaller body size makes them particularly susceptible to heatstroke and of cause they can't tell us when they're too hot in their fur coats.
 So it's up to owners to spot the signs and ensure they remain happy and healthy in the heat."

 To help pets avoid the summertime blues, PDSA has compiled some top tips for owners:

-- Don't let pets sit out in strong sun, or leave hutches, runs or cages in direct sunlight.
+- Don't let pets sit out in strong sun, or leave hutches, runs or cages, including birdcages in direct sunlight.
 Make sure there is always access to shade.

 - Make sure pets have access to plenty of clean, fresh water at all times and change water regularly throughout the day.

 - Know the signs of heatstroke - excessive panting, extreme salivation, distress and collapse.
-If this happens, gradually cool your pet's body temperature with cool (not cold) water, such as wrapping in water soaked towels that you change frequently, and call your vet for further advice.
+If this happens, gradually cool your pet's body temperature.
+You can do this by wrapping them in wet towels (cool, not freezing) that you change frequently, and call your vet for further advice.

-- If you have a long-haired pet, get their fur trimmed to prevent them from over-heating.
+- If you have a long-haired pet, get them trimmed for summer to prevent over-heating.

-- Walk dogs in the morning or evening - before 8am and after 5pm is best - not only will this prevent them overheating in the midday sun, but hot road surfaces, pavements and sand can burn paws.
+- Walk dogs in the morning or evening - before 8am and after 5pm is best.
+Not only will this prevent them overheating in the daytime sun, but road surfaces, pavements and sand can burn paws when hot.

 - Rabbits are prone to maggot infestations (known as flystrike) in the summer.
 Flies are attracted to dirty fur and lay their eggs, which hatch in to maggots.
 To prevent this life-threatening condition, check a rabbit's bottom at least twice daily for dirtiness and maggots.
 If you spot any maggots call your vet as soon as you can..
 If their bottom is dirty, clean it gently with a damp cloth.

-- Food can go off very quickly in the heat, so discard any leftovers to avoid flies
+- Food can go off very quickly in the heat, so discard any leftovers quickly.

-- Put a nearly full plastic bottle of water into your freezer and then wrap it in a towel.
-Lie the bottle down by the side of your small furry pet's cage, next to the sleeping area.
+- If you have a small fury pet, such as a hamster or gerbil, put a nearly full plastic bottle of water into your freezer and, when frozen, wrap it in a towel and place by the side of the cage, next to the sleeping area, to keep it cool.
 It's not a good idea to put the bottle in the cage as it can cause leaks and make the pet too cold.
-Put two in the freezer so you'll always have one available.
+Putting two in the freezer means you'll always have one available.